sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

 In practice, Django provides a much easier way to do this.

-Django's developers recognized that because this is such a common idiom, what would be really useful was a shortcut that could do all this in one line of code.
+Django's developers recognized that because this is such a common idiom, Django needed a shortcut that could do all this in one line of code.

 This shortcut is a function called ``render()``, which lives in the module ``django.shortcuts``.
 Most of the time, you'll be using